Last Updated on June 4, 2022 by Ithos Global Regulatory Team

 Starting a new makeup line may seem like a straightforward and almost fool-proof endeavor.
 The industry is thriving, with a global makeup market currently valued at $5.87 billion USD and forecast to nearly double in sales by 2023.
 And the cosmetic industry remains largely unaffected by fluctuations in the economy, so logic – and history – indicate that launching a new makeup brand should be a resounding success for any company looking to enter the space.
+How to start a makeup line?
 Make a business plan, find a few suppliers, generate an eye-catching logo, connect with investors, create the initial market offering, and voila – you have created your own makeup line.

 Unfortunately, it is not quite that easy.
 Cosmetic products may be thriving, but they are also one of the most tightly regulated commodities on the market.
 Cosmetic manufacturers of all sizes are held to a stringent set of compliance standards designed to ensure product safety.
 Both US and EU cosmetic regulations place the responsibility for compliance squarely on the shoulders of the manufacturer, so even small cosmetic companies need to have a regulatory plan and strategy in place to ensure compliance and avoid unnecessary and unforeseen expenses.
 But with careful attention to compliance details, even small manufacturers can easily solve the regulatory puzzle, bringing all the pieces together and clearing the pathway to successful commercialization.

 How to Start a Makeup Line?
 How Much Will it Cost?